Macaos Gallery 2.2

 Import module improvements

-- It is now possible to specify the thickness of dielectric and thermal substrate layers in a metal-based board stackup.
+It is now possible to specify the size of text in stencil frames.

 The price engine has been expanded to add support for multiple shipment methods.
 See What's new in version 2.2 in the Pro Version Features user guide for a detailed explanation.